 - 1. On-line Library Catalog.
 JCHS has a complete catalog of books and movies housed in its library available on the web so that students may reserve books, check account status, and obtain bibliographical information via the internet. - 2.
 Virtual Library.
 JCHS has a collection of over thirty e-book reference resources that are accessible via the school website.
-In addition, the school has four other data bases that contain on-line encyclopedias, reference resources, newspapers, academic journals, videos, and podcasts that are accessible to students, parents, and the general public. - 3.
-Textbook Companion Websites and several open-source textbooks are utilized for instruction. - 4.
-Homework Helpline.
-JCHS also promotes the utilization of the Rose-Hulman University Math and Science Homework Hotline available to students and parents at 1-877-ASK-ROSE.
+In addition, the school has four other databases that contain on-line encyclopedias, reference resources, newspapers, academic journals, videos, and podcasts that are accessible to students, parents, and the general public. - 3.
+Textbook Companion Websites and several open-source textbooks are utilized for instruction.

-- 5. Many JCHS students have been able to recover credits via the internet using the online Edgenuity learning system. - 6.
-JCHS is also offering the opportunity for students to utilize the IDOE iCap program to improve options of courses available to students. - 7.
+- 4. Homework Helpline.
+JCHS also promotes the utilization of the Rose-Hulman University Math and Science Homework Hotline available to students and parents at 1-877-ASK-ROSE. - 5.
+Many JCHS students have been able to recover credits via the internet using the online Edgenuity learning system. - 6.
+JCHS is researching the feasibility of adding a virtual school option through Edgenuity to allow our students to take classes we cannot offer and be another option for our alternative education students. - 7.
 Access to student academic performance.
-Parents have 24 hour access to their student's academic performance through Skyward, our student-information system.
+Parents have 24-hour access to their student's academic performance through Skyward, our student-information system.
 This may be accessed through the school website with the student's/parent's username and password. - 7.
 On-line educational support resources.
 Students and parents may access a plethora of online curricular support that the teaching staff introduces them to. - 8.
 All JCHS students have a laptop computer for the 2018-2019 school-year.
 The devices will be incorporated into all aspects of instruction.
 In addition, the devices will be used for all End of Course Assessments.